This page was last updated on 27 October, 2021.

 Tourist Entry: Allowed

 Testing: Negative COVID-19 test required for all countries.

 Quarantine Required: Depends

-Quarantine Details: Quarantine required for travelers who can’t provide negative COVID-19 test
+Quarantine Details: Quarantine required for some travelers.

 Lockdown in Effect: Partial

 Transport: Operational with restrictions

 1.Passengers must have a printed negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 The test result must be in English.

 2. Airline crew without a printed negative COVID-19 PCR Molecular test result issued at most 96 hours before arrival, are subject to PCR test on arrival at their own expense.
 The test result must be in English.